FlutterRock/Historica/README.md

 # historyspeaks

-A new Flutter developed in hackaton 2020.
+A new Flutter  application developed in hackaton 2020.

 ## Getting Started